Chapter 29 Wednesday, 2000 hours (8 PM)

-Derek noticed Jacks pained limping and lent him his spear as a crutch.
-Jack had thrown away his rifle in disgust after it had failed to fire.
+Derek noticed Jack’s pained limping and lent him his spear as a crutch.
+Then Derek turned his attention to Kit.

-Jack stayed for a moment looking down at the ghastly scene below.
-Joshua, his personal demon, was dead and Jack felt that the nasty side of his own nature had died with him.
+Jack stayed for a moment looking down at the scene below.

-"Enough," said Jack.
-He felt the weight of the side arm on his belt.
-He detached the holster and flung it and the weapon it enveloped out into the darkness.
-It also landed in the bear pool, and with bubbles of air leaving the leather pouch almost as a last breath, it sunk heavily to the bottom.
-Using the spear as a walking stick, Jack limped down the hill after Derek and Kit.
+"Enough," he said.
+He detached the holster from his belt and flung it and the weapon it enveloped out into the darkness.
+It landed in the bear pool, and with bubbles of air leaving the leather pouch almost as a last breath, it sunk heavily to the bottom.